AdobeDocs/audience-manager-learn.en/help/data-activation/people-based-destinations/configuring-profile-merge-rules-for-people-based-destinations.md

 ---
-title: Configuring Profile Merge Rules for People-Based Destinations
+title: Configuring Profile Merge Rules for People-based destinations
-description: In this video, learn about how to set up a Profile Merge Rule to be used for People-Based Destinations, including when to use a brand new cross-device option.
+description: In this video, learn about how to set up a Profile Merge Rule to be used for People-based destinations, including when to use a brand new cross-device option.
 feature: "People-based Destinations"
 topics:
 activity: setup